On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Introduction

 Our result on the $\m O(d^{1/3})$ dimension dependence for the mixing time of MALA after the burn-in period for the perturbed Gaussian class strengthens our understanding of sampling from non-smooth and non-log-concave distributions.
-It also partly fills the gap between the optimal $d^{1/3}$ mixing time for a class of sufficiently regular product distributions derived from the scaling limit approach in~\cite{10.2307/2985986} and the $d^{1/2}$ lower bound on the class of all log-smooth and strongly log-concave distributions obtained in~\cite{pmlr-v134-chewi21a}, by identifying a much larger class of distributions of practical interest that attain the optimal $d^{1/3}$ dimension dependence.
+It also partly fills the gap between the optimal $d^{1/3}$ mixing time for a class of sufficiently regular product distributions derived from the scaling limit approach in~\cite{roberts1998optimal} and the $d^{1/2}$ lower bound on the class of all log-smooth and strongly log-concave distributions obtained in~\cite{pmlr-v134-chewi21a}, by identifying a much larger class of distributions of practical interest that attain the optimal $d^{1/3}$ dimension dependence.
 Moreover, we introduce a somewhat more general average conductance argument based on the $s$-conductance profile in Section~\ref{mixingboundscp} to improve the warming parameter dependence without deteriorating the dimension dependence.
-More specifically, our mixing time upper bound improves upon existing results~\citep[e.g.][]{pmlr-v134-chewi21a} in the dependence on the warming parameter $M_0$ from logarithmic to doubly logarithmic (the $\log\log(M_0)$ term in Theorem~\ref{thmala}) when $\log M_0\leq d^{\frac{1}{3}}$, by adapting the $s$-conductance profile and the log-isoperimetric inequality device~\citep{JMLR:v21:19-441}, or more generally, the log-Sobolev inequality device~\citep{lovasz1999faster,kannan2006blocking}, to our target distribution class.
-In addition, we study a variant of MALA where the (sub-)gradient vector in the Langevin SDE is preconditioned by a matrix for capturing the local geometry, for example, the Fisher information matrix in the context of Bayesian posterior sampling.
-We illustrate both theoretically (c.f.
-Corollary~\ref{cor:smoothloss} and Corollary~\ref{co:quantile}) and empirically (c.f.
-Section~\ref{sec:num}) that MALA with suitable preconditioning may improve the convergence of the sampling algorithm even though the target density is non-differentiable.
+More specifically, our mixing time upper bound improves upon existing results~\citep[e.g.][]{pmlr-v134-chewi21a} in the dependence on the warming parameter $M_0$ from logarithmic to doubly logarithmic (the $\log\log(M_0)$ term in Theorem~\ref{thmala}) when $\log M_0\leq d^{\frac{1}{3}}$, by adapting the $s$-conductance profile and the log-isoperimetric inequality device~\citep{JMLR:v21:19-441}, or more generally, the log-Sobolev inequality device~\citep{lovasz1999faster,kannan2006blocking}, to our target distribution class. { Our constraint of $d^{\frac{1}{3}}$ on $\log M_0$ can be overly strong for general target distributions in practice.
+For instance, in the case of distributions possessing product forms, such as a pair of isotropic Gaussians with varying means, $\log M_0$ tends to increase linearly with the dimension $d$.
+However, for Bayesian posterior with smooth density, we may leverage its asymptotic distribution to construct more effective warm starts (c.f.
+Lemma~\ref{lemma:Warm} and Corollary~\ref{cor:smoothloss}). }In addition, we study a variant of MALA where the (sub-)gradient vector in the Langevin SDE is preconditioned by a matrix for capturing the local geometry, for example, the Fisher information matrix in the context of Bayesian posterior sampling, and we illustrate in our Corollaries~\ref{cor:smoothloss} and~\ref{co:quantile} that MALA with suitable preconditioning may improve the convergence of the sampling algorithm even though the target density is non-differentiable.

 Our analysis is motivated by the statistical large sample theory suggesting the Bayesian posterior to be close to a multivariate Gaussian.
 We develop mixing time bounds of MALA for sampling from general Gibbs posteriors (possibly with increasing parameter dimension and non-smooth criterion function) by establishing non-asymptotic Bernstein-von Mises results, applying techniques from empirical process theory, including chaining, peeling, and localization.
 Due to the delicate analysis in our mixing time upper bound proof that utilizes the explicit form of Gaussian distributions for bounding the acceptance probability in each step of MALA, we obtain a better dimension dependence of $d^{1/3}$ than the $d^{1/2}$ dependence derived for general smooth and log-concave densities.
 In addition, by utilizing our $s$-conductance profile technique, we can obtain a mixing time upper bound for sampling from the original Bayesian posterior instead of a truncated version considered in~\cite{10.2307/30243694}.